Everyone asks about the rate. Almost nobody asks the right question about the rate.

 For how this integrates into a complete retirement income plan — see The Complete Retirement Financial Plan.

 It depends on the lender.
-One resets above market.
-Two reset at market.
+Some lenders reset above market.
+Others reset at market.
 One never resets.
 This is the most important question to ask before signing.

 Yes — through the lifetime rate product.
 The rate set at signing does not change at any renewal.
 This matters in two ways: it removes all future rate uncertainty, and it allows a broker to model the future balance with genuine accuracy rather than assumptions.
 For borrowers focused on estate planning — wanting to know exactly what will be left — this is the only product where that number can be calculated with confidence rather than estimated under different rate scenarios.